Vascular Neurology Fellowship

 Get with the Guidelines stroke registry: a large national stroke registry of over a million stroke hospitalization records inclusive of clinical, laboratory and radiographic data, hospital treatments and complications and discharge outcomes; interested fellows may submit proposals for analysis

-NMH is a certified Primary Stroke Center and is the highest ranked hospital in the Chicago metropolitan area.
-The Departments of Neurology and Neurological Surgery are ranked seventh in the nation.
+NMH is a Joint Commission certified Comprehensive Stroke Center and is the highest ranked hospital in Illinois and the Chicago metropolitan area.
+The Departments of Neurology and Neurological Surgery rank in the top 10 hospitals nationwide according to USWNR.

 The breadth of cases presenting to Northwestern span a wide spectrum of cerebrovascular disease from acute ischemic stroke, transient ischemic attack, subarachnoid hemorrhage, intracerebral hemorrhage, intracranial aneurysms, arteriovenous malformations, carotid and intracranial stenosis and intersect with complex conditions such as atrial fibrillation, cardiovascular surgery, malignancy, hematologic disorders and inherited or genetic rare disorders.
-There are over 800 stroke and related conditions treated per year at NMH and over 1,500 outpatient visits for stroke in the Northwestern Medical Faculty Foundation stroke clinic.
+Our Telestroke Program provides acute consultative services across the region with a spoke-and-hub model.
+There are over 800 stroke and related conditions treated per year at NMH and over 1,500 outpatient visits for stroke in the Northwestern Medical Group stroke clinic.
 These clinical opportunities provide ample exposure to vascular neurology over a one-year training program.